mondora/ddp.js/README.md

 });
 ```

-## Tests and coverage
+## Developing

+After cloning the repository, install `npm` dependencies with `npm install`.
-`npm test` to run tests. `npm run coverage` to generate overage reports, which
+Run `npm test` to run unit tests, or `npm run dev` to have `mocha` re-run your
-will be written into the `coverage/` directory.
+tests when source or test files change.

+To run e2e tests, first [install meteor](https://www.meteor.com/install).
+Then,
+start the meteor server with `npm run start-meteor`.
+Finally, run
+`npm run e2e-test` to run the e2e test suite, or `npm run e2e-dev` to have
+`mocha` re-run the suite when source or test files change.

 ## Public API